Subsidies and concessions

 The Queensland Government pensioner water subsidy of $120 will be applied to Unitywater accounts as per the Government’s conditions.
 This is $30 every quarter for Moreton Bay and Sunshine Coast accounts.

-If you are not currently receiving the water subsidy for pensioners and believe you are eligible, complete the pensioner water subsidy application form (PDF).
+If you are not currently receiving the water subsidy for pensioners and believe you are eligible, complete the pensioner water subsidy application (PDF).

 Haemodialysis Rebate Policy